 If it’s storm watching you’re after, grab a table at The Fort Inn and settle in.
 With unbeatable views across the surrounding beaches and Atlantic Ocean it’s the perfect spot to escape the wintery winds and watch from inside.
 Warm up with pub classics like bangers and mash, honey roasted ham egg and chips or save yourself for their epic roast dinner on a Sunday.
 The hot chocolate is a must, too.

-Choose your favourite from our collection of cosy holiday cottages.
+Choose your favourite from our collection of cosy holiday cottages in Cornwall.